Why is body composition analysis an

 - Monitor muscle, fat, and visceral fat to provide an accurate measure of health risk

-- Assess muscle distribution to determine patient-specific health risks related to disease and frailty
+- Assess muscle distribution to help determine patient-specific health risks related to disease and frailty

 - Identify fluid imbalances related to specific diseases

-- Track changes for more effective long-term risk identification and reduction
+- Track changes for more effective monitoring and tracking improvements

 “Low relative muscle mass was associated with an increased prevalence for subclinical coronary artery disease and the degree of coronary artery calcification in a dose-dependent manner.”